nthu-ga/stings-data/README.md

 $\frac{(\texttt{Number of particles}) \times m_p} {\texttt{Volume occupied by particles}} = \texttt{Total matter density} = (\Omega_\mathrm{{DM}} + \Omega_\mathrm{{b}}) \rho_\mathrm{crit}$

 In other words, the dynamical mass of the N-body particle in the simulation includes both the baryon and dark matter contributions to the matter density.
 Another way of saying this is that the original N-body simulation treats that baryonic contribution as another form of dark matter.

+#### Note on satellites

+Stellar mass bound to satellite galaxies can be identified by `(SubhaloNr != SUBHALOIDX) && (SubhaloNr > 0)` where `SUBHALOIDX` is the label for the host halo.
+We currently do not provide a separate table of satellite galaxy properties.

 #### Note on stellar evolution